WIT-3DV/OGFusion/README.md

 **“Occupancy Guided Radar-Camera Fusion for Robust 3D Object Detection in Autonomous Driving”**

+submitted to **The Visual Computer**.
 This repository contains the source code, configuration files, and usage instructions for OGFusion.

 ## Abstract